10+ Best Things to Do in Ottawa in 2023 (A Local’s Guide)

 FAQ About Places to Visit in Ottawa

 There are plenty of exciting things to do at night in Ottawa.
 Take a stroll along the scenic Rideau Canal or join a haunted night walking tour.
-Watch a live performance at the National Arts Centre, or check out the trendy bars and restaurants in the vibrant ByWard Market neighbourhood.

 What are the unique things to do in Ottawa?